Plotting 2D data¶

 All colormaps always span the entire color range, independent of the

-setting.Cyclic colormaps always have distinct color levels on either end of the colorbar.
+extendsetting.Cyclic colormaps always have distinct color levels on either end of the colorbar.

-The colormap levels used with DiscreteNorm
+The colormap levels used with DiscreteNorm can be configured

-keywords.
+with the levels, values, or N keywords.
 If you pass an integer to

 one of these keywords, approximately that many boundaries are automatically

 generated at “nice” intervals.
-The keywords vmin
+The keywords vmin, vmax, and locator

 control how the automatic intervals are chosen.
 You can also use

-keywords to ensure that
+the positive, negative, and symmetric keywords to ensure that

 automatically-generated levels are strictly positive, strictly negative,